-Yes, your read that correctly.
+Yes, you read that correctly.

-There are some IT support providers - whose job it is to keep your data safe and secure - that don't do the same thing within their own business.
+There are some IT support providers - whose job is to keep your data safe and secure - that don't do the same thing within their own business.

-They don't make it a priority to keep themselves educated on the latest scams and threats.
-So they can't keep you up to speed.
+They don't make it a priority to keep themselves educated on the latest scams and threats, so they can't keep you up to speed.

 And they won't go out of their way to ensure every last part of your data is as safe as it can be.
-Or that your software 100% up-to-date all the time.
+Or that your software is 100% up to date all the time.